YouNow/younow.github.io/policy/en/rules.md

 - Solicitation of sexual or illegal acts is forbidden.
 Similarly, it is forbidden for users to request sexual images or personal information from other users.
 - Engagement in illegal or inappropriate commercial activities or sales is also strictly forbidden.
 Such activities include but are not limited to: pyramid schemes, multi-level marketing offers, and homegrown sweepstakes.
 - It is forbidden to encourage the violation of community standards either in chat or while broadcasting.
+- Encouraging viewers to harass, spam, or report another user is completely unacceptable.
+It’s unfair to them and constitutes harassment on your part, for which consequences may include suspension or banning.
+Be a responsible community member and encourage users to be positive.

 ## Spam is not permitted